jdholtz/i3-restore/README.md

 the [assign][6] function in i3 and add it to your i3 configuration file.

 ## Troubleshooting
+To troubleshoot a problem, run the script with the `-v` flag.
+This will display debug messages so you can get a better overview of the problem.
+Using `-vv` will print out all commands executed by the script so you can trace through it and understand where and why a problem is occurring.

 If you run into any issues, please file it via [GitHub Issues][7].
 Please attach any relevant logs (can be found in `logs/i3-restore.log`) to the issue.
 The logs may contain sensitive information such as directory names, program launch commands, and configuration settings, so make sure to remove any information you don't want to be shared before